 You can get your passport renewed online again.
 Here's how it works

-Paging all U.S. travelers (and introverts) — you may not need to make that trip to the post office to renew your passport after all.
+Paging all U.S. travelers (and introverts) — you may not need to make that trip in person to renew your passport after all.

 The U.S. State Department announced Wednesday it is bringing back a trial service to renew your passport online, saying it will open the system for all online renewals soon.